Tummelplatz

 Worth knowing

-The most striking structure is the Cross Chapel, which was financed through donations in 1897.
-On October 11 of the year it was built, the Innsbrucker Nachrichten reported:
+The most striking structure is the Cross Chapel (Kreuzkapelle), funded through donations in 1897.
+On 11 October of that year, the Innsbrucker Nachrichten reported:

 During the renovation of the chapel in 1969, Anton Plattner’s painting ‘The Risen Savior Overcomes Death’ was added to the interior.
 In addition to these two main chapels, the Tummelplatz also features the Sokopf Chapel—named after the Amras municipal leader who officially marked the site—the Lourdes Chapel, the Antonius Chapel, and the Joseph Chapel.
 Student fraternities, professional guilds, and associations commemorate their fallen members with monuments at the Tummelplatz.

-The Tummelplatz is more than a regional memorial site.
-It serves as an international place of remembrance for war victims and as a monument for the preservation of peace.
-The various memorials show how much perspectives on war and peace have changed since the times of the First World War, when a population influenced by propaganda was ready to give its life on the field of honor for God, Emperor, and Fatherland.
-An inscription on a gravestone with an image of the Virgin of Mercy (Mariahilf) by Lucas Cranach reads:
+Today, the Tummelplatz serves both as a memorial site for relatives of war victims buried far away on the battlefields of the world wars and as a reminder of the importance of peace.
+The various monuments and grave inscriptions demonstrate how dramatically perspectives on war and peace have shifted since World War I, when a population shaped by propaganda was willing to sacrifice its life “on the field of honor” for God, Emperor, and Fatherland.
+One gravestone, bearing an image of the Virgin Mary (Gnadenmutter Mariahilf) by Lucas Cranach, features a poem that reads:

 I wore it with honour,